 c.2000, it appears from a review of both medical studies and the media that

-the perfect beautiful woman will possess all the following characteristics:
+a beautiful woman will possess the following characteristics:

 5 foot 9 inches tall (180 cm)